Which University Has the Best Acceptance Rate?

 Acceptance rates at the majority of highly selective colleges are currently in the single digits.
 This indicates that less than 10% of applicants will actually receive an offer of admission.
 But a school needs to do more than just draw talented students if it wants to boast a low acceptance rate.
 A school needs to receive many more applications than it can accept in order to have a low acceptance rate.

-This is done in a variety of ways.
 Some universities, like Harvard or Princeton, will always draw affluent students who view these schools as the pinnacle of successful college admissions.
 Even the names of the colleges are associated with success and acclaim.

 Other colleges draw large numbers of applicants thanks to affordable tuition or generous scholarship offerings.
 Other institutions are renowned for their setting, on-campus amenities, or the absence of an application fee.
 Simply put, a school’s acceptance rate will decrease the more applicants it is able to draw.

-This is made worse when a school draws many applicants for a limited number of openings.
+The acceptance rate will also decrease when a school draws many applicants for a limited number of openings.
 Since they have comparatively fewer spaces to offer, small schools frequently have some of the highest acceptance rates.
 Because they have a large number of openings to fill, some schools with comparable academic records will appear to be much less competitive.
 But the question is, “is it better to have a high or low acceptance rate?”
 Here are a few points to consider:

 In reality, a college’s extremely low acceptance rate tells you little about it other than the fact that it frequently receives far more applications than it can accept.

 This may be a sign of the kinds of students who are interested in attending, but it does not necessarily reflect the kinds of students who will graduate from that institution.
-A former Amherst College admissions officer recently wrote an article for Forbes in which she made the observation that “low acceptance rates, along with high scores, grades, and other characteristics, indicate inputs, not outputs.”
+A former Amherst College admissions officer recently wrote an article for Forbes in which she made the observation that “low acceptance rates, along with high scores, grades, and other characteristics, indicate inputs, not outputs.

 In essence, an acceptance rate by itself doesn’t provide any useful data about how a school affects its students.
 Instead, it only provides information on the applicants it accepts.
 According to this article, acceptance rates are a better indicator of status than potential educational quality.